likith-sg/Solidity-Practice/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with improvements or new Solidity examples.

 ## License
-This repository is open-source and available under the GPL v3 License.
+This repository is open-source and available under the GNU General Public License v3.0.

 For more information on Solidity, visit the [official Solidity documentation](https://docs.soliditylang.org/).